Again, armed herdsmen kill five in Benue community

 “They also moved to a place where people were laying burnt bricks and killed two people without any provocation whatsoever.”

-The Chairman who explained that he had already informed Police about the invasion said apart from the five recorded deaths there where no cases of injuries.
+The Chairman who explained that he had already informed Police about the invasion said apart from the five recorded deaths there were no cases of injuries.

 Contacted, the Security Adviser to the State Governor, Lt.
 Col. Paul Hemba (retd.) also confirmed the killings.